-You may even find a friend with the same New Year's resolution, opening the opportunity to work with them towards your shared goal.
+You may even find a friend with the same New Year's resolution, opening up the opportunity to work with them toward your shared goal.

 Set Short-Term Goals for Yourself

-Short-term goals serve as stepping stones to your main goal.
-You can make great strides towards accomplishing your resolution by setting and completing goal after goal.
+Short-term goals can serve as stepping stones, and you can make great strides toward accomplishing your resolution by setting and completing goal after goal.

-Working towards one part of your resolution at a time can seem less daunting than trying to tackle the entire goal head-on.
+Working toward one part of your resolution at a time can seem less daunting than trying to tackle the entire goal head-on.
 For example, if you have resolved to quit smoking this year, try first cutting down by a certain amount.
 Say, if you're a pack-a-day smoker, resolve to get down to half a pack within the first two months.
-Or if your goal is to lose weight, first focus on losing those first five pounds.
+Or if your goal is to lose weight, focus on losing those first five pounds.
 The same mentality can be applied to any number of resolutions.

-Chipping away at these goals and achieving small victories can help tremendously in working towards the bigger picture.
+Chipping away at these goals and achieving small victories can help tremendously in working toward the bigger picture.

 Track Your Progress Regularly

 Whether you keep a journal, map out a progress chart, or simply jot notes on your calendar, tracking your progress serves as a regular reminder and keeps you focused on achieving your resolutions.

-Keeping track of your goals also helps you notice patterns of successes and shortfalls from day to day, so you can see which efforts are most effective.
+Keeping track of your goals also helps you notice patterns of success and shortfalls from day to day, so you can see which efforts are most effective.